py5coding/py5book/integrations/matplotlib.md

 for your use case.

 This Colormap Color Mode feature does not work for Py5Graphics or Py5Shape objects.
 It is only available for your Sketch.
+That shouldn't limit you in any way because you can always use the Sketch's [](/reference/sketch_color) method as a work-around (i.e. `shape.fill(py5.color(val))`).

 The below example uses the "ocean" colormap with the color range from 0 to the sketch width (500) and the alpha value